 Everyone has a role

-Is it a good idea for your SEO to have some grasp of what makes content good?
+Is it a good idea for your SEO to have some grasp of what makes the content good?
 Absolutely.
 But very few people are both technical and creative at the same time.
 My recommendation would be to allow your SEO to focus on the technical and your writer on the creative.
-But it’s not a bad idea for any writer to have to have a technical grasp of what makes content great in the eyes of the search engines.
+But it’s not a bad idea for any writer to have a technical grasp of what makes content great in the eyes of the search engines.

 No one expects the writer to be an SEO.
 Nor should your SEO be a writer.
 They each have their place.
 Where the two roles overlap, they should work together to create a masterful finished product.

-When you allow each person to stay focused in their primary role, you’ll get content that is search engine optimized, brings in targeted traffic, provides your visitors the information they need, and helps move them through the sales process.
+When you allow each person to stay focused in their primary role, you’ll get content that is search engine optimized, brings in targeted traffic, provides your visitors the information they need and helps move them through the sales process.
 Keywords will be utilized, but only as required to get the job done.